 Sigrid has cultivated a very positive and productive network in the retirement village industry and is currently serving as a member of the Property Council’s Western Australian Retirement Living Board.

-These positions have provided him with a diverse range of experience and knowledge about the retirement and aged care sectors within WA and nationally.
+Bob Bunney is a Project Director at OP Properties, specialising in the retirement and aged care sectors.
+Over the past 22 years, Bob has held senior positions, as a developer and operator within both sectors, as well as a range of board positions for various industry bodies.
+These positions have provided him with a diverse range of experience and knowledge about the retirement and aged care sectors both within WA and nationally.

 Julie has been directly involved in the aged care and retirement living sectors since 2003 with a variety of roles focussed on business development, client and corporate support and service delivery.